1. Home

 Day-to-day tasks

-• accompany groups on day tours to a number of places of interest
+• take groups on coach day tours

 Working environment